 - For travelers wanting to live the high life, luxury capsules have AC and room to stand up!

-- If you read about capsule hotels and already feel your back getting sore, never fear—a local trip planner can point you to inexpensive but very comfy accommodations around Tokyo.
+- If you read about capsule hotels and already feel your back getting sore, never fear—a Tokyo-based trip planner can point you to inexpensive but very comfy accommodations around the city.

 Pro tip: Treat your taste buds with the savory and spicy.